Lertap 5 documents series.

 This page has been published on the Lertap 5 website.
 Please follow the hyperlink provided above if you wish to visit the Lertap site.
-The references cited in the comments below are to be found on the Lertap website.
-If you’re connected to the Internet, click here to bring up the References page.
+The references cited in the comments below are to be found on the Lertap website; click here to bring up the References page.

 Lertap 5 is, basically, a classical item and test analysis package.
-While it incorporates some aspects of generalisability theory, Lertap 5 is fundamentally a system founded on CTT, Classical Test Theory.
+While it incorporates some aspects of generalisability theory, and also has supprt for users of IRT, Item Response Theory (see this link), Lertap 5 is fundamentally a system founded on CTT, Classical Test Theory.